acf-gamma/legal-codex/docs/Title II. Foundation Structure/I. Departments.md

 A. This article outlines:

-1. How many departments you may join.
+1. What departments Foundation Personnel may join.
-2. Powers given to departments.
+2. Authority and jurisdiction given to departments.
-3. Who can give you orders and when they are allowed to.
+3. Who has the authority to issue orders to you and/or other Foundation Personnel.

-B. All departments are composed of command teams responsible for decision making and management of their department.
-They may regulate and command their departments at their discretion, but must comply with the Legal Codex and O5 Council mandates.
+B. All departmental operations shall be conducted following the regulations set forth herein by the Legal Codex and other appropriate legislation.

 ---